 A large nerve called the tibial nerve, crosses behind your ankle on the inside of your foot and around your heel pad and into your arch, to supply sensation to the bottom of your foot and toes.
 Where the nerve passes behind the ankle, there is a tunnel between the tibia and a ligament band.
 The tunnel houses the tibial nerve as it branches into two nerves that go into the arch and forefoot.
 There is also a smaller branch that supplies sensation to the bottom of the heel.

-Sprained or broken ankles or arthritis, cysts or ganglions of the tendons in the ankle can result in swelling and prolonged compression on the nerves.
+Sprained or broken ankles, arthritis, cysts, or ganglions of the tendons in the ankle can result in swelling and prolonged compression on the nerves.
 Some medical conditions are known to affect the nerves.
 These include rheumatoid arthritis and Lupus, alcoholism, thyroid disorders, kidney and heart conditions that cause leg swelling.
 Diabetes and chemotherapy can also factor in with swelling of the nerves themselves.

 What does compression do to the nerves?
 When the nerve receives increased pressure, then blood flow to the nerve decreases.
 The nerve responds with altered sensation such as tingling and numbness.
 It may become so severe that it feels as if the foot is asleep.
 Often the symptoms are worse after standing or walking when mild swelling can occur within the tarsal tunnel.
 The small muscles cramp as they lose their nerve supply.
 The heel will hurt just as in bone spurs or plantar fasciitis.

 Treatments of compression neuropathy, including tarsal tunnel syndrome, are aimed at removing the pressure off the tibial nerve and its branches.
-Orthoses and arch suports and some ankle splints may help position the foot to relieve pressure on the nerves.
+Orthoses, arch supports, and some ankle splints may help position the foot to relieve pressure on the nerves.
 You may need to alter your work or sports activities.
 Support stockings or ankle elastic brace will control swelling and this often helps to provide relief.

-Anti inflammatory medications may help if the tendons are inflamed and swollen.
+Anti-inflammatory medications may help if the tendons are inflamed and swollen.
 A careful injection of a small amount of cortisone may be given.
 There are oral medications, useful for treating neuropathic pain.
-These are Elavil, Dilantin, Neurontin, Tegretal, and Lyrica.
-New prescription B vitamins called Metanx has also helped with painful neuropathy, and without the side effects of some of the above mentioned drugs.
+These are Elavil, Dilantin, Neurontin, Tegretol, and Lyrica.
+New prescription B vitamins called Metanx have also helped with painful neuropathy, and without the side effects of some of the above mentioned drugs.